Communication has evolved with satellite-based technology. Find out about changing ground-to-aircraft and aircraft-to-aircraft communications systems.

 - automatic dependent surveillance–contract (ADS-C).

-Performance-based communications and surveillance (PBCS) routes have been implemented on some routes in the North Atlantic and Asia-Pacific regions.
 They may apply to Australian airspace in the future, where CPDLC and ADS-C are used.

 Aircraft operating in international airspace where PBCS routes exist may need authorisation from either their: